 Taking on investing can be a daunting task.
 It is easy to get lost amid so many financial concepts, complex jargon, and terminologies.
 In addition, when you search for resources online, you often encounter too much information.

 So, it is time to dial back and pick up books to read to become a better Investor by an expert instead.

 Whether you are a novice at investing or looking to maximize your portfolio returns, these five books are a must-read to help you succeed in your investing journey and make a Better Investor.

 1. One Up on Wall Street by Peter Lynch

 Peter Lynch, a former manager at Fidelity and their multi-billion dollar fund, penned this tell-all financial guide.
-This book is the perfect starting point for new and experienced investors as it breaks the stereotypes related to what a reasonable investor looks like.
+This book is the perfect starting point for new and experienced investors to become better Investors as it breaks the stereotypes related to what a reasonable investor looks like.

 The book revolves around the rise of internet stocks and then breaks down the process of transformation in modern investing across many years.